27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 If you are planning to rent a car in Lombardy, the best experience we have with Rentalcars.com which has the widest range at good prices.
 Insurance and free cancellation is a matter of course.

-This was a guide and tips on sights to visit in Milan.
+This was a travel guide and tips on the best things to do in Milan.
 If you have a question or want to share your experience in Milan, write in the comments below.
 Have a safe journey!

 More information about Italy

-LOMBARDY: For more tips and practical information on where to stay in Milan, read our guide on where to stay in Milan (budget accommodation, airport and sightseeing links, map).
+Here is a guide to transport in Milan.
+For more tips and practical information on where to stay in Milan, read our guide to accommodation in Milan (budget accommodation, airport and sightseeing connections, map).
+We have compiled practical tips for visiting the Duomo di Milano in a separate guide.

-In Lombardy you will find other beautiful places besides Milan.
+LOMBARDIA: There are other beautiful placesin Lombardy besides Milan.
 Just outside Milan is the Alpine lake Lago di Como.
 Or check out our 15 tips on what to see in Bergamo.

 ITALY: Get inspired by the most beautiful places in Italy.